-Ziptales USA respects your personal information.
-We are aware of our obligations under the current Privacy Act (1974) and of the new General Data Protection Regulations (EU), and do our best to fulfill our obligations under those Acts.
+Ziptales respects your personal information.
+We are aware of our obligations under COPPA, FERPA (USA), the current Privacy Act (1974) (AU), the General Data Protection Regulations (EU), and fulfill our obligations under those Acts.
 We follow strict guidelines for protecting and maintaining any and all information we may have about you.
 This responsibility is fundamental to our business.

 What we collect from you